Greeley County, Kansas

-Greeley County (county code: GL) is a county located in western Kansas, in the Central United States.
+Greeley County is a county located in western Kansas, in the Central United States.
 Its county seat and largest city is Tribune.
-As of the 2020 census, the population was 1,284, the least populous county in Kansas.
+As of the 2020 census, the population was 1,284, making it the least populous county in Kansas.
 As of 2018, it is tied with Wallace County as the least densely populated county in the state.
-The county is named after Horace Greeley of Chappaqua, New York, editor of the New York Tribune.
-Greeley encouraged western settlement with the motto "Go West, young man".
+The county is named after Horace Greeley, editor of the New York Tribune, who encouraged western settlement with the motto "Go West, young man".

 History

-Early history

-For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
-From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
-In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

-19th century

-In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
-In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

-In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
+In 1854, the Kansas Territory was organized, and Kansas became the 34th U.S. state in 1861.
 In 1873, Greeley County was established.
+It was the last county in the state to be organized, which finally occurred in July 1888 after a lawsuit to stop organization on the basis of insufficient population was dismissed.
+Tribune was named the temporary county seat, defeating Horace in an election held that November.

+Settlement in Greeley County was sparse until 1885, when the influx of settlers led to numerous town claims, with Horace, Tribune, and Reid among the settlements that boasted banks, newspapers, and basic amenities.
+The Missouri Pacific Railroad's arrival in 1887, with a depot at Tribune, facilitated further development.
+By 1910, the population had significantly increased, leading to the establishment of 13 school districts and a scattering of post offices including at Tribune, Horace, Hurt, Sidney, Thelma, and Youngville.

 Geography

 According to the United States Census Bureau, the county has a total area of 778 sqmi, all of which is land.
 It is the largest of five United States counties and twelve (Virginia) independent cities that officially have no water area.

+The county's landscape is predominantly prairie, with an elevation between 3,000 and 4,000 feet.
+White Woman Creek, the county's most notable watercourse, often runs dry.